-Though the robustness of the ROM under bifurcations was not anticipated by the authors in this case, a similar phenomenon has been observed in studies of the bifurcation structure of the complex Ginzburg-Landau equation \cite{terragni_efficient_2014,Rapun2011,Terragni2012}.
+This degree of robustness was at first surprising to the authors; however, a similar phenomenon has been observed in studies of the bifurcation structure of the complex Ginzburg-Landau equation \cite{terragni_efficient_2014,Rapun2011,Terragni2012}.
 In these studies, it was found that POMs calculated for specific values of the bifurcation parameter could be used to simulate the system with other parameter values, as long as a sufficient number of POMs were retained.
-Furthermore, the researchers found that the corresponding ROMs could be expected to show robustness in some neighborhood of the bifurcation parameter, and were able to approximate the different attractors of the system.
-In our study, we observe that energy closure captures a set of empirical modes that captures the dynamics in the \textit{entire} parameter range of interest.
-Furthermore, the robustness of the ROMs observed in our system is an important addition to the previously reported instances in the context of fluid systems.
+Furthermore, the researchers found that the corresponding ROMs could be expected to maintain their accuracy in some neighborhood of bifurcation points, and were able to approximate different attractors of the system.
+In our study, we observe that it is energy closure that identifies this ``sufficient number'' of POMs capable of capturing the dynamics in the \textit{entire} parameter range of interest.
+The robustness of the ROMs observed in our solid mechanical system is an important addition to the previously reported instances in the context of fluid systems.

-We conclude this section by mentioning that we also attempted to reconstruct the bifurcation diagram using the 3 DOF ROM generated using 99.9\% of the total variance: we found found that the resulting diagram differed substantially from \cref{fig:bfd}.
-Thus, our results suggest that the robust construction of ROMs requires the inclusion of a sufficient number of DOF across the entire parameter range of interest and, furthermore, that these DOF should lie in the same subspace.
+Thus, our results suggest that a robust construction of ROMs requires the inclusion of a sufficient number of DOF across the entire parameter range of interest and, furthermore, that these DOF should lie in the same subspace.
 Our study shows that energy closure analysis provides a physics-based criterion capable of doing precisely this.